storyfeet/gobble/readme.md

 this would lead to infinitely sized structures.

 The way to handle this is to make sure one member of the loop is not
 build into the structure.
-Instead to create it using the 'Fn'
+Instead to create it using the 'Fn' or with a macro which will return a zero sized struct for certain

 ```rust
 use gobble::*;